 Protecting young workers from inappropriate or unsafe jobs is the cornerstone of the Youth Employment Certificate (YEC) Program.
 The timely review of certificates issued continues to be a key element in our efforts to protect young workers.
-The data in Figure 11 indicates that 83,635 youth employment certificates, also known as work permits, were issued in FY 2023, a 7% increase from the previous fiscal year's total of 78,160.
+The data in Figure 11 indicates that 80,714 youth employment certificates, also known as work permits, were issued in FY 2024, a 3% decrease from the previous fiscal year's total of 83,595.
+The total number of youth employment certificates issued may change year to year.

-Of the certificates issued during FY 2023, 100% were issued online.
+Of the certificates issued during FY 2024, 100% were issued online.
 Online issuance of certificates is the safest and most efficient method, as they provide immediate feedback to employers and applicants when the age and proposed job duties place the employer in jeopardy of violating state or federal child labor laws.
 As of Oct.
 1, 2017, NCDOL's online method became the only option for obtaining youth employment certificates due to a legislative change.
 The online application is prominently displayed on the homepage of the NCDOL website.